catppuccin/typst/src/flavors.typ

 /// Parse a flavor.
 If the flavor is a string, get the flavor from the dictionary.
 Otherwise, assert that the flavor is a valid flavor.
 ///
-/// - flavor (string | dictionary): The flavor to parse.
+/// - flavor (string, flavor): The flavor to parse.
 /// -> dictionary
 #let parse-flavor(flavor) = {
   if type(flavor) == str {